 Troubleshooting Import Issues

-This topic lists some common issues you can run into using the import/export tools.
+This topic lists some common issues you can run into using the import/export tool.

 Error messages in the Import/Export tool may be generic and not identify the exact problem with the import file.
 These errors are often caused when an attempt is made to update unsupported fields, a header is missing, or other formatting and validation errors.